rodburns/awesome-oneapi/README.md

 * [SYCL-samples](https://github.com/codeplaysoftware/SYCL-samples) - A collection of samples written using the SYCL standard for C++.
 * [FIRESTARTER](https://github.com/tud-zih-energy/FIRESTARTER/blob/e2a90c91c25f239f9e5751a2435f9d66843cfc51/src/firestarter/OneAPI/OneAPI.cpp)- FIRESTARTER, a processer stress test utility, maximizes the energy consumption of 64-Bit x86 processors by generating heavy load on the execution units as well as transferring data between the cores and multiple levels of the memory hierarchy.
+* [COMPASS](https://github.com/wangwei6688/COMPASS) - Based on a dynamic database schema, recorded air traffic surveillance data can be imported into database, analysed, inspected and evaluated.

 ### Mathematics and Science